soumanpaul/evernote-clone/README.md

-# ecernote-clone App with React, Hooks and Firebase
+# evernote-clone App with React, Hooks and Firebase